 A stationary equilibrium is solved for.
 In equilibrium, each market is characterized by its endogenous riskiness and by a transfer that one partner makes to the other.
 These transfers clear the market and depend on the desires of men relative to women.
 There is also an adverse selection problem: Individuals with a proclivity toward risky sexual behavior are inclined to enter the market for casual unprotected sex.
 As a consequence, this market tends to have a high rate of HIV.

-The private information problem regarding a partner's health status dissuades healthy individuals without such a proclivity toward risky sexual behavior from entering this market.
-This exacerbates the riskiness of the market for casual unprotected sex.
-The presence of multiple markets, private information, and randomness in meeting a partner and in contracting HIV renders the model too complicated for analytical results.
-Instead a parameterized version of the model is used for quantitative analysis.
-The numerical benchmark is calibrated to match key moments of HIV and sexual behavior in Malawi.
-The calibration matches most targeted moments well, even though the model is sparse on gender differences.
-It also captures patterns in non-targeted life-cycle moments.
+This work, however, abstracts from condom use and equilibrium effects, so there is no feedback from individual choices to the prevalence of the disease in society.